Electronic Logging Device (ELD) FAQs

 - At least eight blank paper grid graph logs to record driver duty status and related information, in case of ELD malfunction.

 A driver using an AOBRD must also carry:

 - An instruction sheet with step-by-steps instructions for displaying the hours-of-service records to an authorized safety official; and

-- A supply of paper grid graphs to record driver duty status and related information for the remainder of the driver's present trip, in case of AOBRD malfunction.
+- Enough blank paper grid graph logs to complete the current trip to record driver duty status and related information, in case of AOBRD malfunction.